|✔︎||Safe first try|

-Flip buttons – this flips the meaning of left-click and right-click if you are using mouse and tap and hold if you are using a touch device.
+Flip buttons – this flips the meaning of left-click and right-click if you are using a mouse and tap and hold if you are using a touch device.
 This is mostly meant for fast players on touch devices who do not want to wait the time required for hold.

 Question mark – with this option you can mark tiles that you are uncertain about with a question mark.
 Professional players who play very fast would prefer to have this feature disabled as it slows them down.

 Disarm – this option allows you to survive even if you uncover a mine.
 Once that happens, the mine blinks and you have three seconds to flag it, otherwise the game is lost.
 Enabling disarming even for a short while during the game is counted as an “aid.”

 Hint – a hint indicates a tile that should be uncovered or flagged given the current state of the board.
 The mechanism generating hints does not have access to yet uncovered tiles.
 It only knows as much as the player and assumes that the game has been played so far flawlessly.
 Thus, the hint will be wrong if there are some wrongly flagged tiles on the board.
 Also, the hint will not be generated if there is nothing a player can do except for choosing a random action.
 Hence, the hints are always guaranteed to work only with the “pure intellect” type of a board.
 Using a hint, even unsuccessfully, is counted as an “aid.”

 Cheat – the player can simply cheat and have a tile uncovered or flagged depending on whether there is or there isn’t a mine beneath it.
 This is also counted as an “aid.”